Reports to: Country Director, WWF Uganda Country Office

 Qualifications, Skills & Experience:

-The candidate should hold an advanced university degree preferably Masters and/or PhD in a relevant field (Conservation / Environment / Natural Resource Management, Marine / Forest / Freshwater / Terrestrial Ecology.
+The candidate should possess an advanced university degree in an appropriate field (Conservation / Environment / Institutional Development, Business Management / Administration);

-Knowledge of the International Development and Conservation community in Eastern and Southern Africa, as well as of relevant policy issues.
+Knowledge of the International Development and Donor community in Uganda, as well as of relevant policy issues;

 Proven leadership and team management skills;